 An airport will be shown as requiring SCRs (Level 3) only if the Coordinator provides information specifying applicable scheduling constraints for each forthcoming season plus data depicting the extent to which the airport is full or close to full, thus demonstrating the need for schedule coordination.
 If possible, details of the latest capacity and utilisation information should be displayed on the coordinator's website.

-Upon request from any airline acting as schedules facilitator to the Assistant Director, Scheduling Services, any airport may be shown as requiring SMAs.
+▲ Upon request from any airline acting as schedules facilitator to the Head of Airport, Inflight & Scheduling, any airport may be shown as requiring SMAs.

 EXPLANATION OF NOTES USED IN THE TABLES